hwborchers/hwborchers.github.io/RandJulia.md

 You can apply `julia_eval` on a sequence of Julia expression, separating commands with semicolons `;`.
 The value of the last command will be returned, whether there is a semicolon at the end or not.

+(To explain this subtle difference in other words: `julia_command` will print the Julia output and return nothing, `julia_eval` will return and print the result as an R object.)

 Finally, there is `julia_assign`, another useful operator.
 It takes an R object like a number, vector, matrix, etc., turns it into a Julia object and assigns a variable name to it.
 This variable can then be used in subsequent Julia commands.

 ```r